Tiladura/THErocket/README.md

 ## Notes

-This repository documents the full development process of THErocket, including design decisions, component choices, electronics integration, and project progress.
+This repository documents the full development process of THE rocket, including design decisions, component choices, electronics integration, and project progress.

 ## BOM List